tiehangd/MUPS-EEG/README.md

        python ./dataloader/data_preprocessing.py

-   This produces data for our cross subject classification task.
+   This produces data for our cross subject task, which is stored in ./data/cross_sub